mac-theobio/RSAomicron/README_TMB.md

    - `fit$report()`, `TMB::sdreport(fit)`
    - `get_tmb_file(fit)`, `get_prov_names(fit)`, `get_data(fit)` retrieve carried-along info

+## Random effects

+- at the 'observation' level (i.e. province × day), beta-binomial error and observation-level RE on the logit scale is approximately equivalent.
+B-B is probably slightly more robust (by analogy with lots of conversations about Gamma vs log-normal in count models, also something by Harrison [PeerJ?]).
+Logit-gaussian is better for transition to more sophisticated stuff like random-walk or autocorrelated noise ...
+- random effects of deltar across province make perfect sense
+- random effects of beta_reinf?
+(What is the biology?)
+Should they be correlated with the deltar effects?

 ## Current status

 - fits current fake (`btfake.sgts.rds`) data OK.